AGenchev/esc32/README.md

 # code taken from esc32, heavily reworked
+Please, switch to gelemodxx branches if you want to watch my code.
+The main / trunk branch I will leave unmodified !!!
 Automatically exported from code.google.com/p/esc32

 I plan to modify this and reform the project...
 The goal - to compile with FOSS tools completely and to contain all source.